thaibault/storelocator/readme.md

                         Function or string returning or representing the info box.
 If a function is given and a promise is returned the info box will be filled with the given loading content and updated with the resolved data.
+The function becomes the corresponding marker as first argument and the store locator instance as second argument.
 If nothing is provided all available data will be listed in a generic info window.
                     */
                     content: null,
                     /*